rustielin/reference-wallet/vasp-validator/README.md

 ```

 - `-p` flag loads the validation plugin for pytest, which collects the hooks.
 - `--pyargs` selects which tests to run in any granularity needed.
-Consult
+Specifying
+  `vasp_validator.tests` will run all the available tests that come bundled
-  pytest documentation for details.
+   with the validation tool.
+Consult pytest documentation for details.
+- `./tests` instructs to run the regular existing tests in your project in
+  addition to the VASP validator tests.

 The command will run all your tests along with all the VASP Validator tests
 and the results will appear as part of the same testing report.